Spanish Beginners

 Maximum intake: 15 participants.

 This course is designed for adult learners who have a fairly good understanding of the language including phonetics, vocabulary and grammatical concepts.
-Typically, chapter six to ten of the book will be covered during the 20-week course.
+Typically, some chapters of the book will be covered during the 20-week course.

 Course objectives: